World Languages and Cultures

 Course Type(s): None

-An analytical and practical study of contemporary Spanish pronunciation, conducted completely in Spanish.
-Students are introduced to the phonetics (the study of sounds) and phonology (the study of the sound system) of the Spanish language.
+An analytical, practical and hands-on study of contemporary Spanish pronunciation, conducted completely in Spanish.
+Students are introduced to the phonetics (the study of sounds) and phonology (the study of the sound system) of the Spanish language, and work to refine and improve their pronunciation, speech and presentational skills in Spanish.
+Prerequisite: FS-202 or FS-222 or placement into FS-300 through the World Languages placement exam

 FS-398 Special Topics in SpanishCredits: 3